Overview of Norditropin (Somatropin) Injection

-Gender Differences: Biomedical literature indicates males may clear somatropin more quickly than females, although no gender-based analysis is available.
+Gender Differences: Males may eliminate somatropin more quickly than females, according to biomedical literature, while there is no gender-based analysis available.

 For the treatment of growth hormone deficiency, growth failure, or short stature:

-NOTE: The response to somatropin therapy in pediatric patients tends to decline with time.
-However, the failure to increase growth rate, especially during the first year of therapy, necessitates close assessment of compliance and evaluation for underlying causes of growth failure, such as hypothyroidism, undernutrition, advanced bone age, and antibodies to recombinant human growth hormone.
+NOTE: In pediatric patients, the response to somatropin therapy typically deteriorates over time.
+However, the inability to increase growth rate, particularly in the first year of therapy, calls for a close examination of compliance and a search for underlying factors that may be contributing to growth failure, such as hypothyroidism, undernutrition, advanced bone aging, and antibodies to recombinant human growth hormone.

-For replacement therapy in adults with growth hormone deficiency (GHD) for either childhood onset (secondary to congenital, genetic, acquired, or idiopathic causes) or adult onset (endogenous or associated with multiple hormone deficiencies, i.e., hypopituitarism, as a result of pituitary disease, hypothalamic disease, surgery, radiation therapy, or trauma):
+Adults with growth hormone deficiency (GHD) with onset in childhood (due to congenital, genetic, acquired, or idiopathic reasons) or adult onset may consider replacement therapy (endogenous or associated with multiple hormone deficiencies, i.e., hypopituitarism, as a result of pituitary disease, hypothalamic disease, surgery, radiation therapy, or trauma):

 Geriatric: See adult dosage.
 Consider giving a lower starting dose and smaller dose increments to minimize adverse events.

 Geriatric: See adult dosage.
-Consider giving a lower initial dose and smaller dose increments to minimize adverse events.
+To reduce adverse effects, consider administering a lower initial dose and smaller dose increments.

-For the long-term treatment of growth failure in children who have growth hormone deficiency due to inadequate growth hormone secretion:
+To treat children with growth failure over the long term who lack growth hormone due to insufficient growth hormone secretion:

 For growth failure due to Prader-Willi syndrome:

-Children: Generally, 0.24 mg/kg SC per week divided into 6 or 7 equal daily injections.12
+Children: Usually, 0.24 mg/kg SC is given over the course of a week in 6 or 7 equal daily injections.
+12

 For the long-term treatment of growth failure in children born small for gestational age (SGA) who fail to manifest catch-up growth by age 2-4: